mmasloh/sandbox/README.md

 Password has been changed sucessfully.
 ```

-As `admin` is member of the group `skas-admin', it will be able to create users and grant them some rights:
+As `admin` is member of the group `skas-admin`, it will be able to create users and grant them some rights:

 ```
 $ kubectl sk user create larry --commonName "Larry SIMMONS " --email "larry@his-company.com" --password larry123